Q I am unsure about joining the race team or the club team. What is the difference?

 A Weather dependent of course, but our team trains outdoors all year long!
 Look on the team calendar for posted group rides.
 Winter group rides are often more spontaneous, and we maintain an active group on Facebook (open only to members) where we communicate ride interest.
-Indoors you will find us at Inspired Training Center, in Boulder with FasCat and new this year, weekly indoor group rides on Zwift.
+Indoors you will find us at Inspired Training Center, in Boulder with FasCat and rides on Zwift.
 It’s a fun way to keep training as a group when the weather isn’t cooperating.

 Q How does the group communicate?